Shopify/polaris/polaris.shopify.com/content/contributing/working-with-the-polaris-team/index.md

 The Polaris team will prioritize collaborating on contributions that:

 - have the highest number of community upvotes in Github discussions
-- help other teams solve similar problems so that we make the best possible impact on the merchant experience, such as the addition of new patterns
+- help other teams solve similar problems so that we make the best possible impact on the merchant experience, like through pattern documentation
 - align with ongoing system improvement projects, for example, a team wants to make layout improvements while the Polaris team improves the layout foundations
 - break down large and complex composite components into primitive, foundational components
+- improve foundational components

 ### Polaris support during collaborations

 If the Polaris team is the main collaborator on a system contribution, the Polaris team will:

-- pair with the contributor(s) asynchronously, or when it's more efficient, through ad hoc video calls
+- pair with the contributor(s) asynchronously, or when it’s more efficient, through ad hoc video calls
-- direct internal contributors to the #Admin-UX community if extra feedback is needed on the solution being explored
+- direct internal contributors to the #admin-ux community if extra feedback is needed on the solution being explored
 - offer systems coaching to the subject matter experts with the most context on the merchant problem that's being solved
 - help the contributor with any systems tooling related to shipping the solution